marchete/Course-Regular-Expressions-Basics-ES/markdowns/reserved.md

 | `\S` | Just the opposite of the previous metacharacter. |

 >**Note:** There are many other patterns using `\`, but these are the most important.

+### Backslash

+Using backslash outside of the previously defined metacharacters will escape the following character.
+The regex engine will then consider this character as a simple literal.
+This means, according to the table above, `*` is a quantifier, but if you need to match the character `*` in a string, `\*` means "the character `*`".

+Furthermore, the `\` can escape itself if you need to match a backslash character.
+You can use `\\` to match backslash.

 ### Search flags and modifiers
 Most regex engines have some flags to change the search behaviour.